Exabyte-io/api-examples/README.md

     pip install -r requirements.txt
     ```

-4. Run Jupyter.
-This will open a notebook in your browser:
+4. Run Jupyter and open a notebook in a browser:

     ```bash
     cd examples
     jupyter notebook --config=config.py
     ```

-# Usage
+## Usage

+In order to run or edit the examples:

-1. Examples require an existing account with Exabyte.io platform.
-Register [here](https://platform.exabyte.io/register) to obtain one.
+1. Assert an existing Exabyte.io account.
+Examples require an account to run.
+New users can register [here](https://platform.exabyte.io/register) to obtain one.

-2. Open [settings](examples/settings.ipynb) and adjust it to provide authentication parameters.
-See the [corresponding example](examples/system/get_authentication_params.ipynb) for how to obtain the authentication parameters with your username and password.
+2. Open [settings](examples/settings.ipynb) and adjust it to provide the API authentication parameters.
+See the [corresponding example](examples/system/get_authentication_params.ipynb) to learn how to obtain the authentication parameters.

-3. Open the desired example notebook, adjust it as necessary and run it.
+3. Open the desired example notebook, adjust it as necessary and run.

-# Contribute
+## Contribute

+This is an open-source repository and we welcome contributions for other use cases.
+The original set of examples is only meant to demonstrate the capabilities and can be extended.

-If you would like to add new examples or adjust existing ones, please consider the following points.
+If you would like to add new examples or adjust existing ones, please consider the following points:

 1. Put examples into the corresponding directories by domain.

 2. Walk the readers through the examples by providing step-by-step explanation similar to our examples, e.g. [this](examples/material/get_materials_by_formula.ipynb).

-3. We use post-save hooks to automatically convert notebooks to python scripts.
+> NOTE: We use post-save hooks to automatically convert notebooks to python scripts.
 See [jupyter notebook config](config.py) for more information.

-4. As it is difficult to review the notebooks on GitHub we [automatically](.gitattributes) add iPython notebooks to [Git LFS](https://git-lfs.github.com/).
+As it is difficult to review the notebooks on GitHub we [automatically](.gitattributes) add iPython notebooks to [Git LFS](https://git-lfs.github.com/).

+## Links

+1. Exabyte.io RESTful API, description in the online documentation: [link](https://docs.exabyte.io/rest-api/overview/)